-There has been a notable increase in demand for procurement professionals within the infrastructure consultancy sector.
+There has been continued demand for procurement professionals within the Infrastructure Consultancy sector.
 We have supported numerous practices in the growth and development of their advisory functions, with a variety of national assignments from consultant through to director level.
 Competition for commercial talent with expertise in major public sector infrastructure projects is fierce.
-For developing procurement leaders, infrastructure expertise combined with a deep understanding of NEC, JCT, FIDIC, or IChemE contracts offers the route to an exciting and lucrative career path.
+For developing procurement leaders, infrastructure expertise combined with a deep understanding of contracts methodology which can be the route to an exciting and lucrative career path.

-We have seen a stabilisation of the market within the affordable housing sector and there has been few mergers and acquisitions compared to the past 18-month period.
+We have seen more stabilisation of the market within the Affordable Housing sector and there has been few mergers and acquisitions compared to the past 18-month period.
 The emphasis now is on growing talented procurement teams, with a strong focus on implementing ESG assessments into all tenders.
-The events of the past 24 months have changed priorities for many procurement professionals, and we have supported numerous providers in identifying and securing private sector talent.
+Recent events have changed priorities for many procurement professionals, and we have supported numerous providers in identifying and securing private sector talent.
 Despite the significant challenges surrounding development, materials supply and cladding, the affordable housing sector is well positioned for professionals looking to reassess their work-life balance and make a positive social impact.

 Facilities Management and Real Estate

-While questions continue to surround the future of the workplace, investors and service providers within the Facilities Management and Real Estate industries remain confident of the critical role that offices play in promoting collaboration across companies.
+The future of the workplace is still being debated, but investors and service providers within the Facilities Management and Real Estate industries remain confident of the critical role that offices play in promoting collaboration across companies.